What is Overclocking all about?

 Overheating can permanently damage the CPU chip if proper cooling is not done.
 Your computer is prone to complete damage if overclocking turns out to be a bad deal.
 Although the complete damage in the computer system is sporadic, overclocking is a common reason to make any system unstable and perform below its given ability.

-Overclocking is never a bad idea for PC enthusiasts and gamers provided the overclocker does proper research about the system, tools, and components.
+Overclocking is not a bad idea for PC enthusiasts and gamers provided the overclocker does proper research about the system, tools, and components.
 Remember every CPU model behaves differently even having the same model number.

 Each component of the computer reacts uniquely to this process depending on the manufacturer.
 No two same models of CPU can tolerate the same amount of overclocking.
-One may have more endurance than the other if they are identical in their model numbers.
+One may have more endurance than the other even if they are identical in their model numbers.